skynebula/blink1-osx-shortcut-apps/README.md

 - Orange = In a meeting
 - Blue = Having a coffee

+I've also added workflows for [Alfred](http://www.alfredapp.com) to activate the different colors and to switch off the light as well.

+-

 Don't hesitate to [ping me on Twitter](http://twitter.com/skynebula) if you have any question...

 PS: Thanks to [Julien](https://github.com/JulienRamel) for the help :)